ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/reference-architecture-Oracle-DR-across-region.md

 |                                                         | [Activity Tracker Event Routing](/docs/atracker?topic=atracker-about)                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      | Audit logs                                                                                                                                                |
 | {: caption="Table 2.
 Components" caption-side="bottom"} |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |                                                                                                                                                           |

-As mentioned earlier, the [Architecture Framework](/docs/architecture-framework?topic=architecture-framework-intro) is used to guide and determine the applicable aspects and domains for which architecture decisions need to be made based on customer requirements.
-The following sections contain the considerations and architecture decisions for the aspects and domains that are contained in the PowerVS common elements for both Oracle Resiliency solution patterns.
+As mentioned, the [Architecture Framework](/docs/architecture-framework?topic=architecture-framework-intro) is used to guide and determine the applicable aspects and domains for which architecture decisions need to be made based on customer requirements.
+The following sections in this deployment guide contain the considerations and architecture decisions for the aspects and domains that are contained in the PowerVS common elements for both Oracle resiliency solution patterns.